anvaka/ngraph/examples/three.js/Dynamic/README.md

 # How it's made?

-Each renderer in `ngraph` family supports two methods: One tells renderer how we want to render each graph node, and another is called on each frame to let you update position, based on layout algorithm.
+Each renderer in `ngraph` family supports two methods: One tells renderer how we want to render each graph element, and the other is called on each frame to let you update elemnt's position according to layout algorithm.

 [`ngraph.three`](https://github.com/anvaka/ngraph.three) is not different:
 ``` js